Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Introduction

-We assessed personality through the Ten Item Personality Measure (TIPI) scale, designed by Gosling et al. \cite{GOSLING2003504}.
-For the scope of this paper, based on the items from the TIPI scale, we refer to personality as the level of \textit{\textbf{Extroversion}} an individual may have or may perceive from the virtual agent.
+We assess personality using the Ten Item Personality Measure (TIPI) \cite{GOSLING2003504}.
+Given the scope of this work, we focus specifically on the extroversion dimension and interpret our findings in terms of perceived extroversion in agent voices.